acdha/mountstatus/README.markdown

 A long term experiment is having `mount_status_monitor` actually attempt to run `umount -f` (or `umount -f -l` on Linux) and remount the filesystem to reduce the number of applications which hit a dead mountpoint.
 This may not be appropriate for all users and would require testing to avoid making the problem worse.

+## Contributors & Acknowledgements

+Thanks to the following Rust community members who volunteered to review & improve this code, listed in alphabetical order:

+* Pascal Hertleif (@killercup)
+* Paul Daniel Faria (@Nashenas88)
+* Rahul Sharma (@creativcoder)
+* Zachary Dremann (@Dr-Emann)